What’s the best way to get promoted in the mysterious field of product management?

 Let’s dive into each one.

-Choosing your shot
+Pick your shot

 One of the most important parts of HORSE is also one of the most important parts of the PM game.
-Selecting your shot is where you put on your strategy hat and figure out what your plan of attack should be.
+Picking your shot is where you put on your strategy hat and figure out what your plan of attack should be.

 This is pretty straightforward in HORSE.
 You can decide, for example, that you’re going to go for a high-volume strategy.
 Taking lots of easy shots you’re confident you can make, and wait for your opponent to miss.
 This can work in the PM world too.
 Choose a bunch of simple bug fixes and features that will let you build a steady lead on your competitors.
 Then knock ‘em out.